 As a society, or even as couples, we don't always agree on the best places to live.
 You might prefer the desert or maybe the mountains, while your spouse or partner prefers ocean views and a nearby beach.

 One of the nicest aspects of living in the United States is that we can relocate to any place in the country that suits our lifestyles, and those places are diverse.
 But there are so many of them that it can help to have a little guidance in narrowing them down.

 Forbes.com Best Places to Live

 The Forbes website offers a collection of top-10 lists that cover the worst to the best based on just about any topic you might care about.
 We all use different criteria for selecting the perfect lace to live, so Forbes has categorized its annual top 10 selections.
-This one from 2018 is geared toward job seekers.

 Money Magazine's Best Places to Live

 Enter the keywords "best places to live" on Money Magazine's website and you can then enter your own criteria for a search.
 Money publishes these Top 100 lists every year.
-This particular list tags the best place to live in every state.

 This site walks you through criteria that's important to you by asking you 10 questions.
 It might tell you that you want to live in Hawaii when you're finished...or Alaska.
 The verdict uses certain factors to help you choose the place in America that's most suited for you, including:

 - Ideal weather